pdidev/pdi/pdi/docs/Using_PDI.md

 You may use the `mock_pdi` directory instead of the real %PDI to compile your application.
 This directory contains a [mock](https://en.wikipedia.org/wiki/Mock_object) %PDI implementation that you can use instead of the real %PDI, if you prefer not or can not to install it on your specific system.
-The recommandation is to copy the `mock_pdi` dirctory into your own application directory so as to be able to use it when required.
+The recommendation is to copy the `mock_pdi` directory into your own application directory so as to be able to use it when required.

 \remark
 As of now, only the C component of %PDI is provided by the mock %PDI.